Once you have added your domain or domains, the next step is to add keywords.

 While Google is the dominant search engine, Bing has a strong presence in certain markets and target groups so shouldn’t be discounted.

-Ignore local results
+Ignore local pack

 This feature lets you ignore local packs which count as rankings by default.